naseer-rehman/algo-db/backend/README.md

   View logs from the postgres container
 * `./run_db.sh`
   Starts the postgres container
+  * Note: no longer necessary with docker compose

 Other information:
 * `db-init` contains an SQL script that gets copied to the postgres container to initialize the table data on first load (if data isn't already present).